-Education and Learning
+Target date 2026 Responsibility Education and Learning Service

-The Highland Council offers digital support and live learning opportunities delivered by a Gaelic teacher to secondary schools who have requested GLE for S1-S3.

-Further develop the digital offer across Highland to support the secondary GME rationale by increasing the number of pupils who access Gaelic education through digital learning.
+2 GME Current practice The Highland Council offers digital support and live learning opportunities delivered by a Gaelic teacher to secondary schools who have requested GLE for S1-S3.
+Actions required Further develop the digital offer across Highland to support the secondary GME rationale by increasing the number of pupils who access Gaelic education through digital learning.
+Target date Yearly throughout the Highland Council GLP 2024-29 Responsibility Education and Learning Service

-3 GLE

-A digital resource including training support is now available to all of the Council's teachers.
+3 GLE Current practice A digital resource including training support is now available to all of the Council's teachers.
 The delivery of this training has created autonomy for schools where teachers plan and deliver L2 and L3 Gaelic.
 The model is more robust than a 'meet the language' philosophy.

-Increase the number of schools delivering L2 and L3 by increasing the number of teachers trained to deliver 1+2 Gaelic through promotion of online training available.
+Actions required Increase the number of schools delivering L2 and L3 by increasing the number of teachers trained to deliver 1+2 Gaelic through promotion of online training available.
+Target date 2025-29 Responsibility Education and Learning Service enhance current delivery of Gaelic as an L2 or L3 language, as well as providing an opportunity for this to be used as an DL standalone block of learning.
+Actions required Increase access to L2 and L3 Gaelic to 70% through digital support (NGLP target).
+Target date 2025-26 Responsibility Education and Learning Service

-4 GLE

-A sustainable training model for L2 and L3 Gaelic has been established during the delivery of GLP 2018-2023.
+4 GLE Current practice A sustainable training model for L2 and L3 Gaelic has been established during the delivery of GLP 2018-23.
 Over the period of the previous edition of The Highland Council GLP, Gaelic 1+2 training was delivered to 151 teachers.

-Map and target-set schools for Gaelic L2 and L3 support.

-Responsibility Education and Learning Service.
+Actions required Map and target-set schools for Gaelic L2 and L3 support.
+Target date 2024 Responsibility Education and Learning Service